scikit-hep/scikit-hep.github.io/pages/developers/mypy.md

 There are three ways to add types.

 1. They can be inline as annotations.
 Best for Python 3 code, usually.
 2. They can be in special "type comments".
-Required mostly for Python 2 code, and still requires the proper imports.
+Originally designed for Python 2 code, and still requires the proper imports.
 3. They can be in a separate file with the same name but with a `.pyi` extension.
 This is important for type stubs or for cases where you don't want to add imports or touch the original code.
 You can annotate compiled